giorginolab/plumed2-pycv/src/pycv/joss-paper/paper.md

-# Conclusion
+# Conclusions

 **PYCV** enables Python-based prototyping of CVs in PLUMED 2.
+This programming model may be an advantage over standard C++-based development in that

+1. functions may be prototyped in high-level language, using extensive mathematical libraries, without boilerplate;
+2. just-in-time
-This programming model may be an advantage over standard C++-based development in that (a) functions may be prototyped in high-level language, using extensive mathematical libraries, without boilerplate; (b) just-in-time compilation occurs transparently: code changes incur in no compilation and link delays; and (c) CV code may be automatically differentiated in common cases.
+compilation occurs transparently: code changes incur in no compilation and link delays; and
+3. CV code may be automatically differentiated in common cases.